gunkinvadim/shop-app/README.md

 ## Current Status

 - Core architecture is implemented
-- Authentication is fully working
+- Authentication is fully working (JWT registration/login)
+- Product management is fully implemented: CRUD operations, image upload, category filtering, and pagination (backend + frontend)
+- My Products dashboard is complete: sellers can create, edit, and delete their listings
+- Shop browsing page is a placeholder (in progress)
-- Business flows (products, cart, orders) are under active development
+- Cart and order flow is under development

 ## Getting Started